srijabiswas-01/PowerBI-Dashboard/README.md

 - Country-level Sales Analysis
 - Interactive Year, Country, and Product filters
 - Page navigation between dashboards

-## Data Model

-A star-schema model was created using:

-- `FactSales`
-- `DimProduct`
-- `DimCustomer`
-- `DimDate`
-- `Measures Table`

-The two yearly worksheets were cleaned and appended into a single transaction-level fact table.

 ## Tools and Technologies